mattblaha/puppet-centos-sandbox/README.md

 This is essentially a standard Puppet [control repo](https://github.com/puppetlabs/control-repo) with a Vagrant environment for testing against CentOS 7 and 8 while still being suitable to deploy with r10k.
 The test environment includes PuppetDB as well as [Puppetboard](https://github.com/voxpupuli/puppetboard).
 Built largely to help new Puppet users navigate the ecosystem, the Puppet Master bootstraps itself and only shell provisioning is used in Vagrant.

-I have only tested extensively on Fedora 32.
+I have only tested the current version on Fedora 33.
+(And 32 on Puppet 6.)

 # Starting Vagrant Environment